 The first thing that comes into sight as you enter the market is the center aisle packed with stores and stalls selling various daily-use articles such as socks, hats, scarves, hairpins, and more.
 A variety of performances are held at the Nangman Theater, which utilizes the arcade space of the center aisle, and you can even watch a movie here on summer nights.
 About halfway along the center aisle, there are alleys to your left and right, each with a distinct atmosphere.
 The alley to your left is dedicated to stores selling meat, as well as restaurants serving sundae-guk (Korean sausage soup), which makes for a hearty meal.
 It is here that the ingredients used in cooking Nangman Market’s gukbap (rice soup) are made and distributed across the market.
 There is also a Romantic Lounge for market visitors to take a short rest while looking around.
 As you take time to enjoy the market scenes and its art work, you will be able to take away special memories in a romantic ambience that is unique to this market.

 From left to right: Dak-galbi, dak-gangjeong, guksu

-Also known as a fish market, a public market, and a traditional market, Jeju Dongmun Market is clustered with stores that offer a truly wide range of produce including marine products, living goods, food, and more.
+Also known as a fish market, a public market, and a traditional market, Jeju Dongmun Market is clustered with stores that offer a truly wide range of goods including marine products, living goods, food, and more.
 It has about 320 stores and services about 10,000 visitors a day.
-The market is also the end point of Jeju Olle Trail - Route 17 (Gwangnyeong - Sanjicheon), which accounts for even a greater number of travelers visiting the market.
+The market is also the end point of Jeju Olle Trail - Route 17 (Gwangnyeong - Sanjicheon), which accounts for even a greater number of visitors.

 From left to right: sliced raw fish, hallabong, tteok